Islamic State 'brand' gains ground among Asian militants

 In the region, thousands have sworn oaths of loyalty to Islamic State as local militant groups capitalise on a brand that has been fuelled by violent online videos and calls to jihad through social media, security analysts say.
 Security officials say this has disturbing implications for the region, especially when battle-hardened fighters return home from the Middle East.

 The Philippines' Abu Sayyaf group, which has earlier claimed links with al Qaeda and is led by a one-armed septuagenarian, has threatened to kill one of the two Germans it holds hostage by Oct.
 10, according to messages distributed on Twitter.
-As well as $5.6 million (3.4 million pounds) in ransom, the group demanded that Germany halt its support for the U.S.-led bombing campaign launched against Islamic State this week.
+As well as $5.6 billion in ransom, the group demanded that Germany halt its support for the U.S.-led bombing campaign launched against Islamic State this week.

 A spokeswoman for the German foreign ministry told a regular press briefing in Berlin that "threats are no appropriate way of influencing German foreign policy", and that the ministry's crisis group was working on the case.